starburst997/HypFacebook/README.md

 HypFacebook
 =============================
-A Facebook native extension for NME
+A Facebook native extension for OpenFL
 -----------------------------

-This NME native extension allows you to integrate Facebook into your NME application.
+This OpenFL native extension allows you to integrate Facebook into your OpenFL application.

 It integrates the [Facebook iOS SDK 3.22.0](https://github.com/facebook/facebook-ios-sdk) and the [Facebook Android SDK 3.22.0](https://github.com/facebook/facebook-android-sdk)